tapdata/tapdata-docs/docs/quick-start/install/install-tapdata-enterprise/install-on-windows.md

 :::

-1. Download the Tapdata installation package (you can [contact us](mailto:team@tapdata.io) to obtain it) and unzip the package to the desired directory.
+1. Download the TapData installation package (you can [contact us](mailto:team@tapdata.io) to obtain it) and unzip the package to the desired directory.

 2. Open the command line, navigate to the unzipped directory by executing the following command, in this example, `D:\tapdata`.